dokku/dokku-cron-restart/README.md

 ## Commands

-    cron-restart:report <app> [--single-info-flag] # displays a cron-restart report for one or more apps cron-restart:set <app> <key> <value>           # set or clear a cron-restart property for an app cron-restart:show-config                       # show the generated config
+    cron-restart:report <app> [--single-info-flag] # Displays a cron-restart report for one or more apps cron-restart:set <app> <key> <value>           # Set or clear a cron-restart property for an app cron-restart:show-config                       # Shows the generated crontab config relevant to cron-restart

 ## Usage